growthbook/growthbook/docs/src/partials/event-webhook/_event-webhook-list.md

 ### experiment.info.significance

-Triggered when a goal metric reaches significance in an experiment (e.g. either above 95% or below 5% chance to win)
+Triggered when a goal metric reaches significance in an experiment (e.g. either above 95% or below 5% chance to win).
+        Be careful when using this without Sequential Testing as it can lead to stopping experiments too early due to peeking.

 <details>
   <summary>Payload</summary>